crazyyy/beonspeak.com/wordpress/wp-content/plugins/maxbuttons/readme.txt

 1. Button overview - Everything in one view
 2. Button editor - Your own look and feel
+3. Amazing color options
-3. Social sharing - Unleash the power of the social networks
+4. Social sharing - Unleash the power of the social networks
-4. Simple but powerful options
+5. Simple but powerful options
-5. Clear and fast output.
+6. Clear and fast output.

 == Frequently Asked Questions ==

+= Do I have to copy a button if I want to have a different text or link? =

+No. The shortcode enables you to change various items on the button including the text and link.
+It's better to create a single button and reuse it.

+To change text and link :
+[maxbutton id="1" text="yourtext" url="http://yoururl"]

+If you only want to change one of the two, just leave the not needed option out.

+All possible options:

+[maxbutton id="1" text="yourtext" url="http://yoururl" window="new" nofollow="true"]

+You should *never* copy buttons if you only have a different line of text and / or link on any button.

 = How do I use the shortcode in a sidebar/widget? =

 Simply add the button shortcode to your widget (ex: [maxbutton id="17"] or [maxbutton name="MaxButtons Button Name"]).
 If the styling is missing on the widget,  try to check the 'use important' checkbox under 'advanced' settings.

 = How can I add the shortcode to my post/page template? =

 Simply add this code snippet to any of your theme template files:
 `<?php echo do_shortcode('[maxbutton id="17"]'); ?>`

 = Can't see styling on the frontpage =

 Sometimes the button styling doesn't load on the frontpage.
 There are usually two major reasons:

 * Theme doesn't have proper footer, check if wp_footer() is called in the theme
-* Using MaxButtons with sliders, dynamic page loaders (such a parallax and one-page themes ) or caching mechanisms.
+* Using MaxButtons with sliders, dynamic page loaders (such a parallax and one-page themes ) or caching mechanisms. other
 First ensure you have cleared all your caches.
 Then you can try to add the following to your shortcode: [maxbutton id=1 style="inline"]  ( replace the ID with the number of your button ).

 = TablePress and MaxButtons =

 TablePress uses a caching mechanism which prevents the MaxButtons style design from functioning.
 To solve this problem, simply add the caching option to the shortcode like this:  `[table id=123 cache_table_output=false]`  .
 See this [support topic on TablePress](https://wordpress.org/support/topic/maxbuttons-css-stopped-working-in-tablepress?replies=6).

 A solution which will keep the cache enabled is to use this in your shortcode: [maxbutton id=1 style="inline"] .
 Flush the TablePress cache after adding this.

 = Part of my button is cutoff, how do I fix that? =